-Peninsula Urban Forestry offers a variety of arborist reports for Bainbridge Island, WA, including pruning specifications and tree permitting services for homeowners to remove, prune and maintain view corridors within Bainbridge.
+Peninsula Environmental Group offers a variety of arborist reports for Bainbridge Island, WA, including pruning specifications and tree permitting services for homeowners to remove, prune and maintain view corridors within Bainbridge.

 Bainbridge ARPA Stewardship Plan

 The City of Bainbridge Island recently passed a new set of legislation directly affecting tree owners on the Island.
 The new regulations will officially be adopted on April 23, 2018, as part of an Earth Day Celebration.
 Our urban foresters and environmental scientists know the many benefits trees provide.
 These “green” benefits are described as services and include health and well-being services, social, economic and ecosystem services.
 As such, Bainbridge Island wants to know if the trees being removed are being replaced with new trees to compensate.
 If trees are removed, are their equitable services they delivered being replaced?
 We offer arborist reports for Bainbridge Island, which can help you navigate the new regulatory requirements.

 Navigating the regulatory environment can be tricky and often requires trained professionals, whether consulting arborists, foresters, biologists or wetland scientists.
 We can help in these situations with the following services:

 An arborist tree inspection, evaluation and arborist report is the general reporting and diagnostic service offered by consulting arborists.
 We evaluate and analyze associated tree risk, tree health, any signs and symptoms of pests or pathogens.
 Our reports will identify and recommend opportunities for tree treatment like pruning, cabling, fertilization, root excavation, and more.
 This type of report can be synonymous with a Tree Risk Evaluation.